Abdulrab Rasul Sayyaf: Member of parliament

 He launched his newly converted Islamic Dawah Organisation of Afghanistan party in 2005 and was elected as a member of parliament that same year in parliamentary elections.
 Later in 2005 he was running for Speaker of the Lower House, where he surprisingly gained the support of Muhammad Mohaqiq, an ethnic Hazara and former member of the Hazara militia that fought against Sayyaf's militia in west Kabul in the 1990s.
 Although Sayyaf lost the Speaker election to Yunus Qanuni, Mohaqiq's support helped to fix the relationship between Sayyaf and Hazaras.

 During his years as MP and in the 2010s, Sayyaf has become an influential elderly lawmaker, presenting himself as a "voice of wisdom".
 He was noted as being having the "greatest authority" to speak on religious matters.
 Sayyaf was a loyal supporter of the incumbent president, Hamid Karzai.
 However he controversially supported a bill granting amnesty for former mujahideen warlords accused of crimes in the past.

 On the first anniversary of Burhanuddin Rabbani's assassination, Sayyaf spoke at a gathering saying that the actions of suicide bombers are against Islam and unforgivable by God.

 Sayyaf announced himself as a candidate for the President of Afghanistan in the 2014 election, campaigning in fighting against corruption and in favor of women's rights.
 He received 7.04% of the vote in the first round, as the candidate for the aforementioned Islamic Dawah Organisation of Afghanistan, and winning Kandahar Province.

 In 2015, Sayyaf strongly criticized the Taliban in a speech, calling their actions "un-Islamic" and called the group "slaves of Pakistan" – his remarks were widely hailed by different Afghan social segments.
 On proposed peace talks with the Taliban in 2018, Sayyaf commented that peace is the "order of Allah".

 In April 2019, Sayyaf was chosen by President Ghani to chair the four-day loya jirga for peace efforts, attended by 3,200 representatives in Kabul.
 He called for unity in his opening remarks.
 In his main speech, Sayyaf stressed the importance of women's rights, saying "The Prophet of Islam is also a descendant of a woman", and called defending women a "religious principle".
 This countered reports from the western press that he is a hardliner opposed to women's rights.

-2021 exile in India
+2021- present

 After the fall of Kabul on August 15, 2021, Sayyaf refused to pledge allegiance and was rumored to have fled to India.
 In October, there were unconfirmed reports that he is part of a planned government in exile in Tajikistan alongside other exiled politicians.
 This resistance movement was declared a few days later, alongside Atta Muhammad Nur.
 It was later revealed that Sayyaf had been based in New Delhi, India, after fleeing the Taliban's take over of Afghanistan.

+On 25 February 2025, it was reported that Sayyaf travelled to Iran for a medical visit.
+He also had a meeting with the Iranian officials.